mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 #### Pushing People

 By far one of the hardest things to balance is not being a stressor.
 A weird consequence of student organizations is that for the vast majority of participants, **their role is not a top priority**; for most, it probably wouldn't be in their top three.
-This presents a conundrum: you may want more time or effort out of people to write good software, help them develop professionaly, or have them become leaders - but you can't force them without adverse effects.
+This presents a conundrum: you may want more time or effort out of people to write good software, help them develop professionally, or have them become leaders - but you can't force them without adverse effects.
 This is especially tough to work with if the student organization is your priority, like it was with me.

 There are several ways an organization can handle this.
 One popular way is to ruthlessly filter out people in the application process until you get *only* motivated people.
 Some clubs at UCLA, and many elsewhere, do do this.
 But, this can be very exclusive and biases towards those with prior experience, and that wasn't a compromise I felt like I could make.

 Another way is to just push people very hard until they quit.
-Many dev orgs at UCLA, and more at schools like Berkely, use this strategy.
+Many dev orgs at UCLA, and more at schools like Berkeley, use this strategy.
 It sounds harsh, and it is - but it also works.
 People who stick through tend to get an insane amount of professional development and find it one of the most rewarding experiences in their college career.
 But, the people who don't stick through are underserved and are often put through a tough time.

 I wanted to avoid that model, so I swung hard in the opposite direction.
 At Teach LA, I gave soft encouragement, but otherwise felt that I didn't push people at all.
 I was extremely flexible on deadlines (in most cases, letting people set them themselves); ran few mandatory meetings; let people take as much time off as needed, and make up for their time some other way (which often included me doing it).